Skip to main content

 Complexity of Programming Low (straightforward, predictable progression) High (requires careful daily/weekly adjustment of variables)

-Beginner Friendliness Excellent (clear progression, builds foundational strength) Moderate (can be overwhelming due to frequent changes)
+Beginner Friendliness Excellent (clear progression, builds strength) Moderate (can be overwhelming due to frequent changes)

 Plateau Resistance Moderate (prone to plateaus in later stages/advanced lifters) High (constantly varied stimulus prevents adaptation stagnation)